Meet Our National Eagle Center Ambassadors

 Meet Hollywood

 Hollywood arrived at the National Eagle Center in 2017 after an injury left her unable to survive in the wild.
-Unlike our other ambassadors, Hollywood is a beautiful Red-Tailed Hawk with an impressive wingspan of 3 feet.
+Unlike our other Ambassadors, Hollywood is a beautiful Red-tailed Hawk with an impressive wingspan of 3 feet.
 She provides a unique opportunity for our handlers to learn how to work with raptors on a much smaller scale.

 Learn more about Hollywood and her role at the Center.